-Groups can walk the trail for free, although groups larger than ten should contact Jane Holly in advance to let us know you are coming.
+Groups can walk the trail for free, although groups larger than ten should contact Karen McDonald in advance to let us know you are coming.
 Please bring one adult for every five children.

 Because we are an active research facility and an environmental protection site, we ask that you leave your pets at home.